Alexanik/memflix/README.md

 # MEMFLIX

-Memflix electron app with MacBooks's Touchbar and global shortcuts support (media buttons on your keyboard, taps on your AirPods and etc).
+Memflix electron browser with MacBooks's Touchbar and global shortcuts support (media buttons on your keyboard, taps on your AirPods and etc) for Netflix website

 # Install